History of the UKE

 Around the turn of the millennium, the senate adopted a master plan for the further development and reorganization of the UKE.
 Finally, it was renamed University Medical Center Hamburg-Eppendorf in 2001.
 At present, the site is being centralized by large-scale building measures.
 The new clinic building was inaugurated in 2009, the new Academic Children’s Hospital in 2017.

 Today the UKE consists of 13 centers with more than 80 clinics and institutes.
-Today, the UKE has more than 13,500 staff members.
+Today, the UKE has about 13,600 staff members.
 The Medical Center has approximately 106,000 inpatients per year.
 In addition, there are 405,000 outpatients, of which about 129,000 are hospitalized in the emergency ward.
 This means that the UKE is one of the biggest hospitals in Hamburg.
 Moreover, about 3,400 students study at the medical and dental faculties.

 The close network of high-end medicine, research and teaching in the UKE facilitate a continuous development and guarantee that the patients are taken care of in the best possible way by means of the most recent methods of treatment.
 Moreover, the UKE has earned an international reputation as initiator of many conventions and advanced trainings and cooperates with renowned institutions such as the Harvard University in Cambridge (USA).